xlladdins/xll/docs/Excel4MacrosH-P.md

 | 4                  | Multiply   |
 | 5                  | Divide     |

-Skip\_blanks    is a logical value corresponding to the Skip Blanks check box in the Paste Special dialog box.
+Skip\_blanks&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Skip Blanks check box in the Paste Special dialog box.

   - > If skip\_blanks is TRUE, Microsoft Excel skips blanks in the copy
     > area when pasting.

   - > If skip\_blanks is FALSE, Microsoft Excel pastes normally.

->
+> &nbsp;

-Transpose    is a logical value corresponding to the Transpose check box in the Paste Special dialog box.
+Transpose&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Transpose check box in the Paste Special dialog box.

   - > If transpose is TRUE, Microsoft Excel transposes rows and columns
     > when pasting.

   - > If transpose is FALSE, Microsoft Excel pastes normally.

->
+> &nbsp;

 **Related Functions**

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-PASTE   Pastes cut or copied data
+PASTE&nbsp;&nbsp;&nbsp;Pastes cut or copied data

-PASTE.LINK   Pastes copied data and establishes a link to its source
+PASTE.LINK&nbsp;&nbsp;&nbsp;Pastes copied data and establishes a link to its source

-Syntax 2   Copying from a sheet and pasting into a chart.
+Syntax 2&nbsp;&nbsp;&nbsp;Copying from a sheet and pasting into a chart.

-Syntax 3   Copying and pasting between charts
+Syntax 3&nbsp;&nbsp;&nbsp;Copying and pasting between charts

-Syntax 4   Pasting information from another application.
+Syntax 4&nbsp;&nbsp;&nbsp;Pasting information from another application.

 Return to [top](#H)